How can we, as educators, respond to increasing environmental demands and to young people’s concerns about climate, in this age of eco-angst?

-By paying close attention to the importance of closing cycles, permaculture imitates nature, so any waste becomes nutrient for the system itself.
-This discipline is vital to the field of education, contributing values, methodology for solving practical school management problems and promoting creative-thinking which can be applied at very different scales and over different sectors of society.
+By paying close attention to the importance of closing cycles, permaculture imitates nature, so any waste becomes a nutrient for the system itself.
+This discipline is vital to the field of education, contributing values, and methodology for solving practical school management problems and promoting creative thinking which can be applied at very different scales and over different sectors of society.

 This entertaining course offers an introduction to the Permaculture concept, sharing techniques and methodologies so you can develop a permaculture design project, which will allow you to make a small but significant improvement to your educational center.

 “In the end, we will conserve only what we love; we will love only what we understand, and we will understand only what we are taught.”